SAP-samples/teched2022-DA261/README.md

     ![](images/create-hana-instance.png)
 5. Choose SAP HANA Cloud, SAP HANA Database and click the button Next Step.
-6. Use default values for the remainder of the wizard, with the following expcetions:
+6. Use default values for the remainder of the wizard, with the following exceptions:
     * In Step 2 (General), enter **DEMO_HANA_DB** for the instance name.
 Enter and confirm your administrator password – ***PLEASE REMEMBER IT AND/OR WRITE IT DOWN!***.
     * In Step 6 (Data Lake), turn on the toggle switch to Create Data Lake.
 Enter **DEMO_HANA_HDL** for the instance name.